South Albania Itinerary: 10 Days in the Albanian Riviera!

 Backpacker: There are no hostels but there is a great camping spot in Jale!

-Day 9 & 10: 2 nights in Dhermi
+Day 9 & 10: 2 Nights in Dhermi

-It’s beautiful beaches, luxurious resorts, and great places to visit nearby.
-It’s a firm favourite for a lot of people!
+It’s beautiful beaches, luxurious resorts, and great places to visit nearby make it a favourite part of many people’s Albania itinerary!

 Apart from checking out Dhermi and relaxing near the seaside, you can also visit the nearby village of Vuno.

 At the top of the park, you can explore by doing a walk or if you’re a thrill seeker you also have the opportunity to do parasailing from here!

 Where to stay?